This course is focused on helping businesses to navigate the transition from offline to online marketing i.e. digitising their marketing effort.

 Linked programmesMSc Business Development and Innovation, PgCertPD Postgraduate Certificate of Professional Development

 100% Coursework - usually comprises a group-based project which addresses a digitising marketing challenge in a ‘live’ company case context.
 An individual learning log for team members accompanies the group submission.

-This course requires attendance on three consecutive days from 9.30am to 5pm on 22, 23 and 24 February 2017 and one further follow-up day on 3 March 2017.
+This course requires attendance on three consecutive days from 9.30am to 5pm in late February 2018 and one further follow-up day in early March 2018.
+Dates to be confirmed.

 Normally, a degree in a relevant area e.g. business or social sciences but other degrees will also be considered.

 International applicants whose first language is not English must meet the minimum English entrance requirements of the University, which is a minimum acceptable score for the British Council IELTS of 6.0 (with no contributing band of less than 5.5) or equivalent.